airuchen/omni_ros2/README.md

 # omni_ros2

-We are stil trying to transplant moni_base_driver from ROS1 to ROS2.
+We are still trying to transplant moni_base_driver from ROS1 to ROS2.
 Therefore,  an omni_base_driver on ROS1 is needed currently.
 At this point, we are able to run lidar, SLAM, and navigation purely on ROS2.

 ## Installation